Tish-I/Assignments/README.md

 </details>

 The steps were as follows:
-+ `git branch` lists the branches currently created.
-In the case main is the only one
++ List the branches that currently exist using `git branch`
++ In the case main is the only branch that exists
-+ `git checkout -b <branch1>` allowed me to make and name a new branch titled branch1 and immediately switch into it.
-+ Using `git branch` again lists branch1 and main the <*> indicates which branch I'm currently in.
-+ I then created a second py file titled farewell.py inside branch1
++ Create and switch to a new branch called `branch1` using `git checkout -b <branch1>`
++ List the existing branches again using `git branch`
++ The "*" indicates which the repository is currently on
++ Create a new python file in the `branch1` branch.
+E.g. `farewell.py`
-+ `git status` shows the untracked file.
++ Show the untracked file using `git status`
 <details><summary>Click for screenshot</summary>

 ![Screenshot16.png](Assignment1Screenshots%2FScreenshot16.png)

 </details>

-+ I used `push -uf origin <branch1>` to create and update the remote branch1 with my new commits

-This shows a newly created pull request on GitHub
+Once the files are committed create and push to a new branch using `push -uf origin <BranchName>`

 <details><summary>Click for screenshot</summary>

 ![Screenshot17.png](Assignment1Screenshots%2FScreenshot17.png)

 </details>

-This shows the merging of the pull request to the main branch
+Create a new Pull Request on GitHub to merge the new commits/branch to the main branch

 <details><summary>Click for screenshots</summary>

 ![Screenshot18.png](Assignment1Screenshots%2FScreenshot18.png)